 Emailing as a way of checking in on your clients should be a last resort.
 It’s impersonal, and can often get lost in your contact’s day to day activities.

 6. Use an Experience Management Platform

-A lot of the above can be done using individual survey tools, however to really get the most out of your feedback you want to be able to have your feedback in one place, set KPIs on your dashboard, and track feedback in real-time.
+A lot of the above can be done with separate survey tools, but to get the most out of your feedback, you want to have it all in one place, set KPIs on your dashboard, and track feedback in real time..
 To do this, you’ll need an Experience Management Platform.

 Marketing and Sales Best Practices – Feedback Collection

 Marketing and Sales are often seen working together in tandem as one department can very much help support the other in achieving their KPIs.